The Transparency Audit

-- 18-region NPCS sweep + Manila Doctors Hospital clinical screening
+- 18-region PNP-NPCS sweep + Manila Doctors Hospital clinical screening

 - ₱12,000+ — Above NCR legal minimum every year since 2009

-- Weekly transparency reports — Service failures and recovery cases documented publicly
+- Transparency reports — Published as events occur since November 2025; service failures and recovery cases documented publicly

 1. Sentiment Polarization: The Full Timeline